acryldata/datahub-cloudformation/README.md

 2. create stack to deploy datahub platform in AWS

-     - choose Oregon region -> Cloudformation -> Create stack
+     - choose region -> Cloudformation -> Create stack

      - choose template based on your use case
          - Template Amazon S3 URL: https://cf-templates-xxx-us-west-2.s3.us-west-2.amazonaws.com/dev/templates/datahub-deployment-v2.yaml (will create new VPC with 3 Subnets first, then deploy datahub to the new VPC)